buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcBeam.md

 # IfcBeam

 An _IfcBeam_ is typically a horizontal, or nearly horizontal, structural member that is capable of withstanding load primarily by resisting bending.
 It may also represent such a member from an architectural point of view.
-It is not required to be load bearing.
+It is not required to be load bearing.<!-- end of definition -->

 There are two main representations for beam occurrences: